GoodGameHUSC/React-Datetime-Picker/README.md

 # Rc-Datetime-Picker

-Rc-Datetime-Picker is a react component for datetime picker by [Moment.js].
+React Date Time Picker is a react component for datetime picker by [Moment.js].

 ## Requirements